chasecjg/BCMNet/README.md

 ### 3.2 Evaluating your trained model:

-One-key evaluation is written in python code (revised from [link](https://github.com/lartpang/PySODMetrics)),
+One-key evaluation is written in python code (revised from [link](https://github.com/lartpang/PySODMetrics))

-If you want to speed up the evaluation on GPU, you just need to use the efficient tool [link](https://github.com/lartpang/PySODMetrics) by `pip install pysodmetrics`.

-Assigning your costumed path, like `method`, `mask_root` and `pred_root` in `eval.py`.

-Just run `eval.py` to evaluate the trained model.

 ## 4. Citation